Mendz/suggestions-webdev/git-config.md

 	dc = diff --cached
 ```

-For example, three of the log alias:
+For example, here three of the log alias:

 ![git-alias-example](./git-alias.png)